arinik9/ExCC/README.md

 See `run-bb.sh`, `run-bb-enum-all.sh`, `run-cp-bb.sh`, `run-cp-bb-enum-all.sh`, `run-cp-only.sh`, `run-lp-bb.sh` and `run-lp-bb-enum-all.sh` for more execution scenarios.

 * `run-bb.sh`: Branch&Bound for finding a single optimal solution.
-It does not include any valid inequalities (through Cutting Plane).
+It does not include any valid inequalities that can be obtained through Cutting Plane.
 * `run-bb-enum-all.sh`: The same as `run-bb.sh`, but for enumerating all optimal solutions.
 * `run-cp-bb.sh`: It corresponds to one of two successful B&C applications mentioned abovemethod depending on the formulation type.
 It is for finding a single optimal solution.
 * `run-cp-bb-enum-all.sh`: The same as `run-cp-bb.sh`, but for enumerating all optimal solutions.